 - Your cat has a tyrosine deficiency

-Refer back to our previous discussions to assess how to manage this.
-If your cat is just growing older, there is nothing you can do.
-If it is being bleached by the sun, watch out.
-The cat may be experiencing excessive UV exposure and is at heightened risk of skin cancer.
+If your cat is growing older, there is nothing you can do.
+If it is being bleached by the sun, then the cat may be experiencing excessive UV exposure and is at heightened risk of skin cancer.

 A tyrosine deficiency should be managed through diet or supplementation.
-Just do not provide excessive amounts of this amino acid.
-Too much is just as dangerous as not enough.
+Do not provide excessive amounts of this amino acid.

 Brown Fur Turning Black in Cats

 Brown fur darkening to black is a symptom of excessive tyrosine.
 Ensure that your cat is getting the correct quantities of this amino acid.
-Striking the right balance of vitamins and minerals is critical to cat health.
+Striking the right balance of vitamins and minerals is critical to a cat’s health.

-This change can also be a result of excessive protein in the diet.
+This change can also be due to excessive protein in the diet.
 As per Veterinary Clinics: Small Animal Practice, older cats still need protein.
 In fact, they need this more than any other food group.
 Just avoid overfeeding a senior cat with protein-rich treats.

 Light Fur Turning Brown in Cats

 If your cat has pointed coloration, fur darkens when the ambient temperature drops.
 This is because the skin also darkens.
 Take your cat’s body temperature.
-If between 100-102 degrees Fahrenheit, the cat is fine.
-It will experience these changes throughout the seasons.
+If it is about 100-102 degrees Fahrenheit, the cat is fine.

-It’s possible that your cat has simply stained its fur, especially if it roams outdoors.
-Your cat’s fur could also be stained with fences from the litter tray.
-Clean the fur if so.
-This is not just unsanitary.
-It will also cause your cat distress, as felines prefer to keep clean.
+Your cat may have stained its fur, especially if it roams outdoors.
+Your cat’s fur could even be stained with feces from the litter tray.

 Can a Cat’s Fur Pattern Change?

-If you feel that your cat’s pattern has changed, look closer.
-It is likely that the altered fur pigmentation is tricking the human eye.
+If your cat’s pattern has changed, the altered fur pigmentation may be deceiving the human eye.
 The pattern will remain in place.
-You may just need to work harder to see it.

 My Cat’s Fur Changed Color Suddenly